 Deficits and Debt

-In mid-2011, our national debt surpassed a record $16 trillion!
+Our national debt is quickly approaching a record $20 trillion!

 It should be clear to everyone that we have to stop spending borrowed federal dollars like there is no tomorrow!
 When you reach your spending limit on a credit card, you cannot expect the company to increase your line of credit time and again, you have to make fiscally responsible decisions to pay down your debt.

 The President has now proposed seven budgets since taking office.
 Each of the seven proposed more than $1 trillion in higher taxes on hard-working families and businesses, along with trillions in new spending and borrowing instead of a real strategy for growth and jobs.
 And — most disappointing of all — none of the seven offered a credible plan to lift the crushing burden of debt, thus committing current and future generations to diminished prosperity.